From 1 - 10 / 2538

 • Categories

-The radiometric, or gamma-ray spectrometric method, measures the natural variations in the gamma-rays detected near the Earth's surface as the result of the natural radioactive decay of potassium (K), uranium (U) and thorium (Th).
+Gravity data measures small changes in gravity due to changes in the density of rocks beneath the Earth's surface.
 The data collected are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
 The results produce datasets that can be interpreted to reveal the geological structure of the sub-surface.
 The processed data is checked for quality by GA geophysicists to ensure that the final data released by GA are fit-for-purpose.
-This radiometric potassium grid has a cell size of 0.0004 degrees (approximately 41m) and shows potassium element concentration of the Seemore, WA, 2009 (Eucla Basin 1) in units of percent (or %).
-The data used to produce this grid was acquired in 2009 by the WA Government, and consisted of 105710 line-kilometres of data at 200m line spacing and 50m terrain clearance.
+This West Musgrave Gravity Bouguer Anomaly Grid geodetic is a complete Bouguer anomaly grid for the West Musgrave Gravity 2008 WA (P200860).
+This gravity survey was acquired under the project No. 200860 for the geological survey of WA.
+The grid has a cell size of 0.0046 degrees (approximately 485m).
+The data are given in units of um/s^2, also known as 'gravity units', or gu.
+A total of 4027 gravity stations were acquired to produce this grid.

 • Categories